 In our previous blog post on Certificates of Analysis: Why it’s Critical to Know What’s in Your Hemp Extract CBD Product here, we explained what a Certificate of Analysis (“COA”) is and addressed why it’s important.

 Here, we provide a general overview of what tests are commonly reported on a COA and why each test is important.
 Bear in mind that which tests are performed varies based on product type, federal and state requirements, and sometimes the testing laboratory.

 Cannabinoids are the naturally occurring compounds found in the flowers and leaves of the hemp plant, including the main cannabinoid you are likely seeking, Cannabidiol (“CBD”).

 Cannabinoids are one of the most common screening profiles performed and will help you verify:

 - Spectrum.
 Is your product Full Spectrum, Broad Spectrum or a CBD Isolate?
 By reviewing the results of the cannabinoids and terpenes profiles, you can verify the spectrum of your product.
 You can learn more about the different types of hemp extracts in our blog post here.

 - Potency.
-Does your product contain more, less, or the same amount of CBD listed on the product’s label?
-Sadly, there have been reports of CBD sellers who claimed their CBD products contained a certain amount of CBD when, in reality, there was none or significantly less than the amount listed on the label.
+Does your product contain CBD?
+Sadly, there’s been reports of CBD sellers who claimed their products contained a certain amount of CBD when, in reality, there was none or a significantly lower amount than listed on the label.